Scienza/Schroedinger/README.md

 The potential is embedded in the code as a double function, and passed to the Numerov solving routine as a pointer.

-Output are just video streamed.
+Output are the energy and technical results of the algorithm, plus the resulting wavefunction.
+They are just video streamed.

 ### Numerov Solver
 Numerov solver takes in input an energy bracket in which to look for solution.
 Increasing from the minimum energy, it takes the lowest energy non-trivial solution as the one that respects boundary conditions.